Why TikTok Automatically Clips Your Videos and How to Solve It

 Summary: In this article, I explain why TikTok automatically clips your videos and how to solve it.

+To prevent TikTok from automatically cropping your video, shave off half a second or even a full second from your clip.
 Ensure your video is 1-2 seconds shorter than the limit to avoid automatic cropping.

 TikTok Shortens the Video to Make It Shareable